EOEPCA/eoepca-killercoda/processing/calrissian/monitorproc.md

 at some point our job will be successful, and the status will show the "finished" state.

-Let's wait for our job to complete via
+Let's wait for our job to complete via the following.
+Note that the first time a job is run, it will take some time, as all the containers needs to be downloaded by kubernetes

 ```
 while [[ "$JOB_STATUS" != "finished" ]]; do